TLCFEM/suanPan-manual/docs/Example/Geotechnical/slope-analysis.md

 grouppenaltybc 2 2 3
 ```

-The loading applied was of gravity type, where the load factor is increased from `0` to `1`.
+The loading applied was of gravity type, where the load factor is increased from zero to unity.
 We use [`bodyforce`](../../Collection/Define/load.md#body-force) to apply this load.

 ```text